ld32/PurgePilot/README.md

 3. Score: receive confidence per path (0.0 keep, 1.0 purge).
 4. Review: optionally write a shell script with suggested move/delete commands.

-For large scans, SQL query mode keeps prompts small by sending schema and row count instead of the full list.
+SQL query mode is the default workflow.
+It keeps prompts small by sending schema and row count instead of the full list.

 ## Install